-As an aid to optimise dosing, several immunoassays are available for determining tacrolimus concentrations in whole blood.
+As an aid to optimize dosing, several immunoassays are available for determining tacrolimus concentrations in whole blood.
 Comparisons of concentrations from the published literature to individual values in clinical practice should be assessed with care and knowledge of the assay methods employed.
 In current clinical practice, whole blood levels are monitored using immunoassay methods.
-The relationship between tacrolimus trough levels ( $C{24}$ ) and systemic exposure (AUC0-24) is similar between the two formulations: Advagraf and Prograf.
+The relationship between tacrolimus trough levels (C24) and systemic exposure (AUC{5,24}) is similar between the two formulations: Tacrolimus Re capsule and Tacrolimus Re Capsule.

 Blood trough levels of tacrolimus should be monitored during the post-transplantation period.
-Tacrolimus blood trough levels should be determined approximately 24 hours post-dosing of Advagraf, just prior to the next dose.
+Tacrolimus Brobod trough levels should be determined approximately 24 hours post-dosing of Tacrolimus PR capsule, ust prior to the next dose.
 Frequent trough level monitoring in the initial two weeks post transplantation is recommended, followed by periodic monitoring during maintenance therapy.
-Blood trough levels of tacrolimus should also be closely monitored following conversion from Prograf to Advagraf, dose adjustments, changes in the immunosuppressive regimen, or co-administration of substances which may alter tacrolimus whole blood concentrations (see Interaction with other medicinal products and other forms of interaction).
-The frequency of blood level monitoring should be based on clinical needs.
-As tacrolimus is a substance with low clearance, following adjustments to the Advagraf dose regimen, it may take several days before the targeted steady state is achieved.
+Blood trough levels of tacrolimus PR capsule, dose adjustments, changes in the immunosuppressive regimen, or co-administration of substances which may alter tacrolimus whole blood concentrations (see Interaction with other medicinal products and other forms of interaction).
+The frequency of blood level monitoring duple the targeted steady state is achieved.

+Data from clinical studies suggest that the majority of patients can be successfully take several day's before the targeted steady state is achieved.
 Data from clinical studies suggest that the majority of patients can be successfully managed if tacrolimus blood trough levels are maintained below 20 ng/ml.
 It is necessary to consider the clinical condition of the patient when interpreting whole blood levels.
 In clinical practice, whole blood trough levels have generally been in the range 5 - 20 ng/ml in liver transplant recipients and 10 - 20 ng/ml in kidney and heart transplant patients in the early post-transplant period.
 During subsequent maintenance therapy, blood concentrations have generally been in the range of 5 - 15 ng/ml in liver, kidney and heart transplant recipients.

-Special populations

-Hepatic impairment: Dose reduction may be necessary in patients with severe liver impairment in order to maintain the tacrolimus blood trough levels within the recommended target range.
+Special populations Hepatic impairment ent: Dose reduction may be necessary in patients with severe recommended target range

 Renal impairment: As the pharmacokinetics of tacrolimus are unaffected by renal function (see Pharmacokinetic properties), no dose adjustment is required.
-However, owing to the nephrotoxic potential of tacrolimus careful monitoring of renal function is recommended (including serial serum creatinine concentrations, calculation of creatinine clearance and monitoring of urine output).

-Race: In comparison to Caucasians, black patients may require higher tacrolimus doses to achieve similar trough levels.
+However, owing to the nephrotoxic potential of tacrolimus careful monitoring of renal function is recommended (including serial serum creatinine concentrations, calculation of creatinine clearance and monitoring of urine output). ns, black patients may require higher tacrolimus dose achieve similar trough levels.
+Elderly patients: There is no evidence currently available to indicate that dosing should be adjusted in elderly patients adjusted in elderly patients.

-Gender: There is no evidence that male and female patients require different doses to achieve similar trough levels.
+Race: In comparison to Caucas achieve similar trough levels.
+Gender: There is no evidence that male and female patients require different doses to